emmercm/www/src/blog/the-dangers-of-offset-with-mysql.md

          , (SELECT 0 AS n UNION SELECT 1 UNION SELECT 2 UNION SELECT 3 UNION SELECT 4 UNION SELECT 5 UNION SELECT 6 UNION SELECT 7 UNION SELECT 8 UNION SELECT 9) f) temp;
 ```

-And then run those same performance tests when ordering by the secondary index:
+And then run those same performance tests against the secondary index (by using it as our `ORDER BY`):

 ```shell
 mysql> SELECT * FROM messages ORDER BY weight LIMIT 1;